kubernetes/enhancements/keps/sig-api-machinery/1693-warnings/README.md

 * Complete test plan for implemented items
 * API server output of `Warning` headers for deprecated API use is feature-gated and enabled by default
 * The metric for deprecated API use is registered at [stability level `ALPHA`](https://github.com/kubernetes/enhancements/blob/master/keps/sig-instrumentation/20190404-kubernetes-control-plane-metrics-stability.md#stability-classes)
+* Implement admission webhook warning contributions
+* Implement custom resource version deprecation
-* client-go logs warnings with code `199` and `299` by default
+* client-go logs warnings with code `299` by default
-* kubectl outputs warnings with code `199` and `299` to stderr by default
+* kubectl outputs warnings with code `299` to stderr by default
+* Custom resource and admission webhook documentation is extended to describe appropriate use of warnings

 #### GA

 * At least two releases after Beta
 * Gather feedback on metric structure and use from multi-cluster admins
 * Implement in-process helpers for field-level validation warnings and admission warnings
-* Implement admission webhook warning contributions
-* Implement custom resource version deprecation
 * Complete test plan for implemented items
-* Custom resource and admission webhook documentation is extended to describe appropriate use of warnings
 * API server output of `Warning` headers for deprecated API use is unconditionally enabled
 * Server metric for deprecated API use is registered at [stability level `STABLE`](https://github.com/kubernetes/enhancements/blob/master/keps/sig-instrumentation/20190404-kubernetes-control-plane-metrics-stability.md#stability-classes)